silviaCerby/gitbook/docs/extending_cerby/cerby_cli/use-the-cerby-cli.md

 ---
-description: This article describes the Cerby CLI commands, explaining their purpose and usage.
+description: "This article describes the Cerby CLI commands, explaining their purpose and usage."
 intercom_id: 9136331
 ---